sammshen/wordle/README.md

-# wordle
+REVISIT AND IMPROVE!!

-Terminal-Based Wordle in Haskell using Model-View-Controller
+Terminal-Based Wordle in Haskell w/ MVC framework

 ----------------------------------------------------------------------------------------------------------